 How to Insulate Your Salon or Spa Against Inflation

 Inflation, inflation, inflation.
 You can’t go through an hour of the day without hearing about it right now.
 Aside from the dreaded “r” word (I'm talking about recession), it’s something salon and spa owners would prefer not to have to think about.
 Inflation is defined as a persistent, substantial rise in the general level of prices related to an increase in the volume of money and resulting in the loss of value of currency.
-Monetary advisors say that 2% inflation is an ideal target; in the US, we’re currently at 8-9%.
+Monetary advisors say that 2% inflation is an ideal target; in Australia, we’re currently at 7-8%.

-In July, supplier prices moderated to the slowest increase since fall of 2021, a good sign.
+In July, supplier prices moderated to the slowest increase since spring of 2021, a good sign.
 However, first-time mortgage applications were down and unemployment claims are up, which are both negative signs.
 And yet somehow, we still don’t have enough estheticians, hair stylists, or massage therapists.
 Higher prices drive consumers to slow their spending, and the cycle becomes a self-fulfilling prophecy.